Skyhawk Football | Jordon Hankins - Associate Head Coach/Defensive Coordinator

 Hankins completed his final year as the team’s running back coach in 2012 after overseeing a stable of talented backs including Tevin Barksdale (116 carries, 539 yards), Jason McNair (112 carries, 460 yards) and DJ McNeil (103 carries, 402 yards).
 Both McNair (2,081 yards) and Barksdale (1,765 yards) finished their careers in the top-10 in UT Martin in career rushing while McNeil finished fifth in the OVC with nine rushing touchdowns.

 Before UT Martin, Hankins served as an assistant coach and the head strength and conditioning coach at Riverdale High School for four years under Ron Aydelott.

 Hankins, who played linebacker from 2001-03 for head coaches Sam McCorkle and Matt Griffin, graduated from UT Martin in 2005.
 Hankins finished his career with 31 solo tackles and 51 total tackles.

 A native of Hohenwald, Tenn., Hankins prepped at Lewis County High School where he helped lead the team to three regional football championships.
 He rushed for more than 1,000 yards his senior year and was named a 1998 Mr. Football Finalist.
 He earned all-state honors in both football and baseball.

 Hankins has both a bachelor's (2005) and master's degree (2012) in education from UT Martin.
 He also has a physical education endorsement.
-He is married to the former Christa Webb (a Skyhawk softball alum who also received her master's degree from UT Martin) and has two children, Colt and Case.
+He is married to the former Christa Webb (a Skyhawk softball alum who also received her master's degree from UT Martin) and has three children, Colt, Case and Jolee.

 Statistics PDF OVC

 NCAA FCS Statistics